minhluantran017/demo-springboot/README.md

 ## CI/CD integration

-This project is configured for CI/CD on Jenkins and CircleCI.
+This project is configured for CI/CD on Jenkins.
-All configurations are under `.jenkins`/`.circleci` directory.
+All configurations are under `ci` directory.

-More CI/CD tools will be added (depends on my freetime).

 ## Branching